Last Updated on March 27, 2021

 The good news is that it’s now much easier to find interesting drinks to replace alcohol.
 The sober curious movement has meant a surge in popularity for creative mocktails and delicious substitute liquors and beers that taste great, without the effects of alcohol.
 If it’s hard to give up your evening ritual, or avoid social situations where you often drink with friends, why not simply go with an alcohol substitute?

 If cocktails are your thing, try building your own “sober bar.”
-You can build the classics around one of these non-alcoholic liquor substitutes, or even try mixing your own mocktails from scratch.
-Test out one of these fun mocktail recipes, or simply experiment on your own.
+You can build the classics around one of these non-alcoholic liquor substitutes14, or even try mixing your own mocktails from scratch.
+Test out one of these fun mocktail recipes15, or simply experiment on your own.
 Try combining club soda with juices or flavored syrups for a base.
 Then, add garnishes like fresh herbs, maraschino cherries, or a salt-and-sugar rim to really make it your own.

 High-Quality Non-Alcoholic Beers

 If you prefer beer, you’re in luck as well.
 Non-alcoholic beers are getting better and better with each passing year, with many microbreweries stepping in to create tasty alternatives to the better known brand names.
-Try one of these alternative brews.
+Try one of these alternative brews16.
 Be aware, however, that non-alcoholic beers can still have up to 0.5 percent alcohol content.
 If you’re really looking for zero, be sure to check the label to see if it’s alcohol free.